-Chief of Party, Guinea
+Chief of Party, Nepal

-IFES has implemented many of the strategies identified by this national forum.
+The national forum allowed citizens to identify ways to work together toward developing their country, defining civil society and determining its role in Guinea.
+IFES implemented many of the strategies identified by this national forum.
 Among these are: the establishment of a national civil society organization with an umbrella structure to facilitate networking and advocacy for the liberalization of airwaves, nationwide civic education campaigns and the first local elections observation network.

-Côté holds a degree in philosophy from the University of Quebec in Montreal, Canada.
+In her home country of Canada, she operated a communications firm and published a book on the access of farm women to agricultural land.
+Côté holds a bachelor’s degree in philosophy from the University of Quebec in Montreal, Canada.